 This is a sign that the server went down during the activation step.
 The backup copy remains indicating that the commit step was never reached.
 This means that the page may have not been activated correctly.

 After a successful activation a cleanup procedure is run to remove the backup copies.
 This is performed during the commit step.
 If for some reason it cannot cleanup then a message like this will occur in the log.

 ERROR info.magnolia.module.exchangetransactional.XAReceiveFilter - Failed to cleanup backup of a1918662-8cbe-4346-ac5a-1b24a9950e2b.
 Activation of this content will not be possible until manual cleanup of mgnlSystem workspace is performed.

 To try and resolve the issue, clean the

 mgnlSystem workspace yourself on the public instance.
 There is a cleaning tool in the Activation Tools app.
 This is the same procedure that is run during startup but triggered manually using this app.

 After running be sure to check the log.
-If you seethen you need to take other actions.
+If you see repository exceptions then you need to take other actions.
 For example, restarting the server to release any locks that may still be present.
 Restarting will automatically call the cleanup procedure described above.
 If locks was the issue then you should see the system successfully remove the backup copies during the restart.
 However, if you still see repository exceptions in your log during startup then you most likely have a repository corruption issue.
 In that case probably the best course of action would be to recreate the workspace from scratch.

 The JCR Browser app will allow you to visually inspect the workspace as well.